outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

 wlshare        /media/wlshare        vboxsf        nodev,nosuid,noexec,noauto,uid=root,gid=vboxsf,rw,iocharset=utf8,dmode=0770,fmode=0660,x-systemd.automount        0 0
 ```

 1. The _noauto_ option is to avoid service racing on booting.
-For example, Guest Additions are not loaded yet while _fstab_ tries to mount it.
+For example, GuestAdditions are not loaded yet while _fstab_ tries to mount it.
 2. The _x-systemd.automount_ will create _media-wlshare_ unit upon `systemctl daemon-reload`.
 3. Only _root_ is allowed to mount _vboxsf_ device.
 So the _user_ option is not permissible.
 4. Read [Why nodev,nosuid,noexe are important?](https://unix.stackexchange.com/a/188604).

-# Expand VDI size
+## Expand VDI Size ##

 Occasionally, the guest OS warns running out of disk space when you should [resize](https://forums.virtualbox.org/viewtopic.php?f=35&t=50661) the VM disk and parition thereof.